vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 <p align="center"><img src="./Images/OperationsModifiers.png"/></p>

 **Modifiers:**
-- `assign()` — assigns the given value to the elements.
-- `swap()` — exchanges the contents of the container with other given container; doesn't cause iterators and references to associate with the other container.
-- `clear()` — erases all elements from the container; invalidates any references, pointers, and iterators referring to contained elements; doesn't change capacity.
 - `insert()` — inserts elements at the specified location in the container; if after the operations size is greater than capacity a reallocations takes place.
 - `erase()` — erases the specified elements from the container.
 - `pushBack()` — appends the given element to the end of the container; if after the operations size is greater than capacity a reallocations takes place.
 - `popBack()` — removes the last element of the container; calling on an empty container causes undefined behavior.
+- `assign()` — assigns the given value to the elements; any previous values will be replaced; invalidates any references, pointers, and iterators referring to contained elements.
+- `clear()` — erases all elements from the container; invalidates any references, pointers, and iterators referring to contained elements; doesn't change capacity.
 - `resize()` — resizes the container to contain given amount of elements; if given amount equals to size, does nothing; if given amount is less than size, the container is reduced to its first given elements; if given amount is greater, additional default (or specified) elements are appended.
+- `swap()` — exchanges the contents of the container with other given container; doesn't cause iterators and references to associate with the other container.